 Noise abatement policy

-Circuit procedures: take off and landing practice only takes place between 7am to midnight.
+Take off and landing practice only takes place between 7am and midnight.
 All other times will be arrivals and departures only (the airplane will not stay in the area).

 Pilots avoid over flying populated areas when at all possible.
 We do have to comply with Air Law as set by Transport Canada with regards to altitudes being flown over populated areas.
 This law does not apply when we are in the process of taking off or landing though, as at that point we are lower and will be climbing or descending.